okilker/ok_testplans/README.md

 This repository uses a YAML file to generate custom NDcPPv3.0 test plans.
-You must be logged in to create a new repository.
-Consider creating a new branch for each custom test plan you want to generate.:
+It's recommended to create a new branch for each custom test plan you generate.

 ### Generate a Custom Test Plan

+_You must be logged in to create a new repository._

 1. Select **Use this template** button.
 2. Create a new repository with a unique repository name.
 2. Check your repository permissions by going to Settings > Actions > General > WorkFlow Permissions > **Read and write permissions**.
 3. Click **Save**.
+4. Create a branch called `test_branch_1`
-4. In the NDcPPv3.0 directory there are many SFRS:
+5. In the `NDcPPv3.0` directory there are many SFRS:
     ````
     - FAU_GEN_1.adoc
     - FAU_GEN_2.adoc